Trichius gallicus

 The sides of the chest and the back of the abdomen are covered with a pubescence, hence the popular name of Bee beetle of Trichius species.
 Head and pronotum are black, while the elytra are yellowish, crossed by a few black bands.

-The first black band usually does not reaches the scutellum, other bands are incomplete and the second has a rectangular form.
+The first black band usually does not reach the scutellum, other bands are incomplete and the second has a rectangular form.
 The color of hair usually is more orange-red compared to Trichius fasciatus.
 Median tibiae are without teeth.
-In male only the penultimate abdominal segment has a band of white hairs.
+In males, only the penultimate abdominal segment has a band of white hairs.